xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-31-experience-with-chalice-part-2.md

 }
 ```

-As you can see, normal Terraform variables references just work.
-If you are used
+As you can see, Terraform variables references work as normal.
+One quick note
-to Terraform, note that you should wrap all variables with the string
+that you should wrap all variables with the string interpolation syntax instead
-interpolation syntax instead of leaving it bare.
+of leaving it bare.

 Once this was all complete, integration with the rest of our Terraform was
 straightforward if maybe a little odd.
 I won't cover the specifics, beyond